jinguangyin/Guangyin-Jin.github.io/_pages/about.md

 Biography
 ======
-Guangyin Jin received B.S. degrees in Engineering from Xiamen University, Xiamen, China, in 2018 and the Ph.D. degree in Engineering from National University of Defense Technology, Changsha, China, in 2023.
-Now he is an associate professor of National Innovative Institute of Defense Technology, Beijing, China, a visiting professor of Nanjing University of Science and Technology, Nanjing, China and a doctoral supervisor of Shinawatra University, Bangkok, Thailand.
-He has published more than 40 papers in IEEE TKDE, IEEE TITS, ACM TKDD, ACM TIST, TRC, AAAI, CIKM, ICCV, NIPS, SIGSPATIAL and other top journals or conferences.
+Guangyin Jin received B.S. degrees in Engineering from Xiamen University, Xiamen, China, in 2018 and the Ph.D. degree in Engineering from Tsinghua University, Beijing, China, in 2023.
+Now he is a visiting professor of Chang'an University and a doctoral supervisor of Shinawatra University, Bangkok, Thailand.
+He has published more than 50 papers in IEEE TKDE, IEEE TITS, ACM TKDD, ACM TIST, TRC, AAAI, CIKM, ICCV, NIPS, WWW, SIGSPATIAL and other top journals or conferences.
 His research interests include urban computing, spatio-temporal data mining, intelligent transportation and computational social science.
 He is now the reviewer of the IEEE TKDE, IEEE TMC, IEEE TITS, AAAI, ECML-PKDD, WWW and more than 50 other journals or conferences.
-He also serves as editorial board members of many SCI/EI-indexed international journal such as Plos One, Scientific Reports, Franklin Open, Sensors, etc.
+He also serves as editorial board members of many SCI/EI/ESCI-indexed international journal such as Humanities and Social Sciences Communications, Neural processing letters, Plos One, Scientific Reports, Franklin Open, Sensors, Smart Cities, etc.

 Education Backgroud
 ======